mmoreram/BaseBundle/README.md

 sounds great, but what about if a bundle needs another bundle to be instanced as well in our kernel?
 How Symfony is supposed to handle this need?

-Well, the project itself is not providing this feature at the moment, but even if the theory says that a bundle should never have an external bundle dependency, the reality is another one, and as far as I know, implementations cover mostly real problems.
+Well, the project itself is not providing this feature at this moment, but even if the theory says that a bundle should never have an external bundle dependency, the reality is another one, and as far as I know, implementations cover mostly real problems not nice theories.

 Let's check [Symfony Bundle Dependencies](https://github.com/mmoreram/symfony-bundle-dependencies).
-By using this *BaseBundle*, your bundle has automatically dependencies (by default none).
+By using this *BaseBundle*, your bundle has automatically dependencies (by default, none).

 ``` php
 use Symfony\Component\HttpKernel\Bundle\Bundle;